sukritishah15/DS-Algo-Point/C/README.md

 Add links to your code in Alphabetical Order.
-Format:
--[Find nth term in A.P](AP.c)
+Format: -[Program name](name of the file) -[Find nth term in A.P](AP.c)